 The Department of Geology and Geophysics developed a direct, high speed, line-of-sight data link to dedicated servers on campus to permit both reliable and constant data transmission from the seismometer array.
 This development permits remote and robotic telescope operations.

-The interim director Rene Plume steps down and Phil Langill takes the helm as the director of the observatory.
+The interim director, Rene Plume, stepped down and Phil Langill took the helm as the director of the observatory.
 The role and purpose of the observatory transformed with public programming and outreach activities.
 These new initiatives continued the tradition of the Rothney Astrophysical Observatory as an educational institution.

-The Rothney Astrophysical Observatory was proud to receive the ASTech award.
+The Rothney Astrophysical Observatory received an ASTech award for Excellence In Science and Technology Public Awareness.
 We continue towards excellence with the valued feedback of teachers, students and all those who visit the observatory.

 The Canadian Space Agency launched the CAScade, Smallsat and IOnospheric Polar Explorer also known as CASSIOPE.
-The data that the satellite collects while soaring over and inside the Earth's aurora and space weather is studied by the observatory’s scientists.
+The satellite soars through the Earth's aurora and space weather collecting data, which is studied by the observatory’s scientists.